Skip to:

 Solution

 To revive that desired creaminess, add a small amount of Knorr's chicken or vegetable broth (or water) to the risotto before reheating.
-This helps reintroduce moisture and restore its smooth consistency.
+This helps reintroduce moisture and restore its smooth consistency, ensuring your leftover risotto is perfectly creamy.

 Challenge 2: Preventing Overcooking